FIELD NOTES | REFLECTIONS

 Defining Land-grabs:

 Land-grabs are a global phenomenon led by local, national and transnational elites, investors, and governments with the aim of controlling the world’s most precious resources [water and land].
-Land-grabs displace and dislocate communities, destroy local economies and the social-cultural fabric, and jeopardize the identities of communities, be they farmers, pastoralists, or indigenous peoples.
+Land-grabs displace and dislocate communities, destroy local economies and the social-cultural fabric, and jeopardize the identities of communities, be they farmers, pastoralists, or Indigenous peoples.
 Those who stand up for their rights are [sometimes] beaten, jailed and killed. — Via Campesina, International Peasant Movement 2012

-Land-grabs are deals that lack free, prior and informed consent by land-users, do not include socio-environmental impact assessments, and are carried out corruptly and without proper democratic participation.
+Land-grabs are deals that lack free, prior and informed consent by land-users, do not include socio-environmental impact assessments, and are carried out corruptly and without proper democratic participation. — International Land Coalition

 On my most recent trip, the women were noticeably tired and thinner.
 Babies seemed to have more infections than in previous years.
 The women showed less pride than in prior years.
 The men are losing their role within their culture and seem powerless to resist the takeover of their ancestral land.
 I’ve been told that Government people and “highlanders” drive down from the north to sell them Araki (a type of moonshine).
 Alcoholism is on the rise.

 The Ethiopian Government recently attempted to move a Hamar community off their land to make room for other transnational agri-business farms to plant cash crops of cotton, palm and sugarcane – all for export.
 All Omo River communities are at risk of such projects and face forced evictions and relocations.
-Villagization [2] has begun.
-The government built a small Hamar resettlement village, but the Hamar have refused to move into it.
-It now sits empty.

 The events unfolding in the Lower Omo River Valley are yet another example of what’s happening to disenfranchised people around the world.
 Most Omo River cultures are agro-pastoralists and practice flood-recession agriculture.
 All depend on the river’s natural flood cycle to replenish their land for farming and grazing of livestock.
-These indigenous communities are now faced with forced removal from their ancestral land and water.
+These Indigenous communities are now faced with forced removal from their ancestral land and water.
 They have no land or water rights.
 They have told me that no one has come to talk with them about these changes, and that they have no voice in any discussions about their future.

 2005 – 2010 | EARLY YEARS & FIRST IMPRESSIONS